 From winter festivals to ski swaps to stunning seasonal displays, there’s always something happening in the Poconos!
 During the holiday season, the streets of Hawley, Honesdale, and Jim Thorpe are transformed with shimmering lights and seasonal décor.
 All three towns host family-friendly seasonal festivals that are sure to spark the holiday spirit.
 You can also combine seasonal celebrations with a little sightseeing aboard one of the region’s winter train tours.
 It’s an unforgettable experience to rumble through the Pocono Mountains with the snow-covered forest sliding by in the window.

-After your time playing outside, thaw out with a decadent mug of hot chocolate or an artfully brewed cup of coffee at one of the region’s cozy spots, like Black & Brass Coffee Roasting Company, Cocoon Coffeehouse and Bakery, or Zoe’s Ice Cream Emporium at the historic Castle Inn.
+After your time playing outside, thaw out with a decadent mug of hot chocolate or an artfully brewed cup of coffee at one of the region’s cozy spots, like Black & Brass Coffee Roasting Company or Cocoon Coffeehouse and Bakery.

 9. Speed Down Thrilling Tubing Runs

 In the Poconos, you don’t even need skis to get an exhilarating rush racing down a snowy mountain slope.
 The region’s tubing runs also provide plenty of thrills.
 The area’s ski resorts offer family-friendly snow tubing parks, with perks like magic carpet conveyors and speedy chairlifts to help shuttle snow tubers back up the mountain.
 For an unforgettable day or night on the slopes, visit Camelback Mountain, which boasts the biggest snow tubing park in the country.
 After sunset, disco lights create a party atmosphere on the resort’s tubing lanes.

 Written by Malee Baker Oot for Matcha.